javicod92/javicod92/README.md

 * 💻 TypeScript: Utilized to improve code quality, ensure type safety and improve maintainability.
 * 🎬 Framer Motion - Used for creating smooth animations and improving user experience.

+### Backend:
+* 🏗 Node.js - Used for building APIs and handling server-side logic.
+* 🔐 Authentication with JWT, NextAuth - Implemented for secure user authentication and session management.
+* 🗄 MongoDB (Mongoose) - Used for storing and managing data efficiently.

+### Other Tools:
+* 🔧 Git, GitHub, Vercel - Used for version control, collaboration, and deployment.
+* 📩 Resend (emailing), Zod (validations) - Applied for email communication and data validation.

+## 🥁 Featured projects:
+* 🛒 **FullStack E-commerce** - Web app built with Next.js, featuring a modern UI with React and Tailwind CSS, secure authentication with NextAuth and JWT, and Stripe integration for seamless payments.
+Users can browse products, add them to the cart, and complete purchases securely 🔗 https://github.com/javicod92/next-fullstack-ecommerce

+* 🎧 **Youtube Music App (clone)** - Web app built with React + vite inspired by YouTube Music, featuring integrated audio playback and state management using Context API. 🔗 https://github.com/javicod92/podcast-player

+## GitHub States
 ![Javier Codutti's GitHub stats](https://github-readme-stats.vercel.app/api?username=javicod92&show_icons=true&theme=merko)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=javicod92&layout=compact&theme=merko&show_icons=true)

+### Thanks for visiting my profile! 🚀
 <!--
 **javicod92/javicod92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.